 - Weapons used: The court also checks if a deadly weapon was used during the crime.
 If a weapon was used, your criminal charge may increase.

 All these help the court to finalize their decisions on the conviction and sentence of the accused.

-Why You Need A Felony New Orleans Lawyer
+Why You Need A New Orleans Felony Charges Lawyer

 A felony is a very serious offense and the charges are serious too.
 It is in this regard that you need to hire the services of a very good lawyer to help you pursue your case.